Notre Dame vs. Navy Predictions & Picks – August 26

 Notre Dame vs. Navy Predictions & Picks: Odds, Moneyline, Spread - Saturday, August 26

-When the Notre Dame Fighting Irish play the Navy Midshipmen at 2:30 PM on Saturday, August 26, our computer model predicts the Fighting Irish will take home the win.
-Our model also projects the spead, point total, and final score, which you can check out below.
+In the contest between the Notre Dame Fighting Irish and Navy Midshipmen on Saturday, August 26 at 2:30 PM, our computer model expects the Fighting Irish to emerge victorious.
+Seeking predictions on the final score, spread, and point total, too?
+Find a complete game projection below.

 Looking to bet on Notre Dame vs. Navy?
 Head to BetMGM using our link to claim a first-time depositor bonus!